mhale/gridserver-exporter/README.md

 #### Oracle

-The SQL Server support uses the [ora](https://github.com/rana/ora) package.
+The Oracle support uses the [goracle](https://github.com/go-goracle/goracle) package.

-Note that the username & password are colon-separated in the "url" parameter, not slash-separated as in the ora package documentation.
+Note that the username & password are colon-separated in the "url" parameter, not slash-separated as in the goracle package documentation.

 ```bash
 gridserver-exporter -u oracle://username:password@host/sid
 ```

-For Oracle specific options, see the [ora Readme file](https://github.com/rana/ora/blob/master/README.md).
+For Oracle specific options, see the [goracle Readme file](https://github.com/go-goracle/goracle/blob/master/README.md).

 #### SQL Server